Conquer Back Pain - Restore Function - Move With Confidence - Perform Better

 Creator and Founder, NewBack Active Therapy

-Roger is a certified yoga instructor, a professional yoga therapist
+Roger is a certified yoga instructor, and a health counselor.

 a practice that is strongly focused toward therapeutic principles.

-classes and conducts his yoga therapy practice at the
+He teaches the NewBack classes and conducts his practice at the

 Inner Light Yoga and Wellness studio in Vernon, BC, Canada.